muun/falcon/README.md

 4. Install [cocoapods](https://guides.cocoapods.org/using/getting-started.html)
 5. Make sure you have Xcode command line tools installed.
 You can check this in Xcode  > Preferences > Locations > Command Line tools
 6. Run `tools/bootstrap-gomobile.sh`.
 This will install gomobile and bind libwallet to your GOPATH.
-7. Run `cd example && pod install`
+7. Run `cd falcon/app && pod install`
 8. You're done!
 Open the workspace file and try building the project.

 ## Structure